meta-llama/llama-stack/docs/source/contributing/new_api_provider.md

 - Begin by reviewing the [core concepts](../concepts/index.md) of Llama Stack and choose the API your provider belongs to (Inference, Safety, VectorIO, etc.)
 - Determine the provider type ({repopath}`Remote::llama_stack/providers/remote` or {repopath}`Inline::llama_stack/providers/inline`).
 Remote providers make requests to external services, while inline providers execute implementation locally.
 - Add your provider to the appropriate {repopath}`Registry::llama_stack/providers/registry/`.
 Specify pip dependencies necessary.
 - Update any distribution {repopath}`Templates::llama_stack/templates/` build.yaml and run.yaml files if they should include your provider by default.
 Run {repopath}`llama_stack/scripts/distro_codegen.py` if necessary.
+Note that `distro_codegen.py` will fail if the new provider causes any distribution template to attempt to import provider-specific dependencies.
+This usually means the distribution's `get_distribution_template()` code path should only import any necessary Config or model alias definitions from each provider and not the provider's actual implementation.

 Here are some example PRs to help you get started: